 If you use the default file access property list (serial) for HDF5, you can read or write a dataset greater than 2GB with one call.

-There were ways in HDF5 to get around this limitation in the standard by concatenating several derived datatypes, in order to reduce the count to a lower number than what a 32-bit integer can hold.
-However, this also broke ROMIO (the MPI-IO implementation used by almost all MPI libraries).
+There are ways in HDF5 to get around this limitation in the standard by concatenating several derived datatypes, in order to reduce the count to a lower number than what a 32-bit integer can hold.
+However, this also breaks ROMIO (the MPI-I/O implementation used by almost all MPI libraries).
 This is a known limitation of ROMIO, where the most I/O ROMIO can do in a single operation is 2 GB.
 That is not the same problem as the 'count' parameter being 32 bytes, but rather a limit in ROMIO itself.
 So unless a fix is implemented in the ROMIO library, the work around the MPI standard (mentioned above) will not work.

 See the hyperslab selection examples in the tutorial for how to select a subset of a dataset: